neuropsychology/NeuroKit/docs/tutorials/learnpython.rst

 Control flow (if and else)
 ----------------------------

 One important notion in programming is control flow.
 You want the code to do something different depending on a condition.
-For instance, if `x` is lower than 3, print "lower than 3".
+For instance, if :code:`x` is lower than 3, print "lower than 3".
 In Python, this is done as follows: